open-AIMS/ereefs-documentation/README.md

 ### Breaking processing into Jobs
 The processing workload on the system tends to happen in bursts.
 Processing is needed each day as updates to the model data become available.
-This processing is triggered from daily checks. **JJ: in addition to these daily checks?**, The extraction tool triggers processing when a user submits an extraction job.
+This processing is triggered from daily checks. **JJ: in addition to these daily checks?**, the extraction tool triggers processing when a user submits an extraction job.
 When the eReefs models are updated, all the derived data and visualisation products need to be regenerated, trigging a massive workload.
-The coordination of all these tasks is performed by JobPlanner.
-It translates the requests (perform an aggregation, check for new model data) into jobs that need to be performed.
-This section provide a short overview of JobPlanner.
+The coordination of all these tasks is performed by [JobPlanner](https://github.com/aims-ks/ereefs-job-planner).
+It translates the requests
+(perform an aggregation, check for new model data) into jobs that need to be performed.
+This section provide a short overview of [JobPlanner](https://github.com/aims-ks/ereefs-job-planner).
 More information can be found in [the Github repository](https://github.com/aims-ks/ereefs-job-planner).

 Originally the AIMS eReefs Platform was developed using a conventional single server architecture, where all the storage and processing software we linked to a single large server (see Figure 3).
 This approach minimised the software complexity, but